Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 6.0.8 =
 * Improvement: Lets Encrypt wizard CSS styling
+* Improvement: re-add link to article about Let's Encrypt so users can easily find the URL

 = 6.0.7 =
 * Fix: restrict conditions in which htaccess rewrite runs, preventing conflicts with other rewriting plugins